Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Excessive range of motion in your joints, which can lead to chronic pain, easy dislocation / subluxation and early-onset degenerative arthritis.
 It also gives you the talent to do what this dancer is doing.
 Look at her overextended knees, elegant hands and bendy fingers!
 Further down, I’ll focus on the impressive skills hypermobile singers can have.

-Assess the flexibility of your joints with the Beighton test (general) or the Lower Limb Assessment Score – LLAS (more specific for dancers and athletes).
+Assess the laxity of your joints with the Beighton test (general) or the Lower Limb Assessment Score – LLAS (more specific for dancers and athletes).
 If you know that you are hypermobile, please, be mindful.
 Sometimes these assessments can make you flare up a little bit.

 - Scoliosis